SMWlDreams/Tetris/README.md

 DAS no longer starts loaded at the beginning of each game

+No longer complains in the JVM when you use an unbound key on the main menu

+When you have a tetris rate of 0% it now shows the % sign

 ### NOTE

 This is an alpha release.
 The game will run, all core features of the hit NES game TETRIS are here.